Learning What's Sacred In Screwball 'Holy Lands'

 Harry's least fractious relationship is with his daughter, Annabelle, who is crushed after the end of an eight-year relationship with a married professor.
 She squabbles with her mother, rejecting her theory that she's looking for a father figure, then turns to her absent dad.
 "Dear Daddy," she writes.
 "I wish there were doctors for heartache."
 Harry advises her to "Learn to love the ones that love you."
 Annabelle decides to visit him in Israel, which turns out be life-changing.

 Meanwhile, David continues to send letters to his father, who's as unresponsive as the Wailing Wall.
 "You're a piece of a puzzle on the wrong continent," David writes, adding that he wouldn't call even if he could, because "Silence hurts less on paper."
 He asks his father personal questions about his love life, "mostly so you'll ask them of yourself."
 He also produces a play about his father called Kosher Pig, which gets slaughtered by New York critics.
-When his sister asks if he's happy, he reponds, "I'm a writer, so that would be counterproductive."
+When his sister asks if he's happy, he responds, "I'm a writer, so that would be counterproductive."

 Harry's exchanges with the rabbi provide the novel's philosophical meat, not all of it kosher.
 In addition to dietary restrictions, they discuss barbarity, Hitler, Palestine, and the rabbi's son's upcoming Israeli military service.
 Harry derides the horror tourism of "Memorial Tours," which he cynically dubs Auschtrips and Shoadventures.
 "Frankly, Mr. Rabbi," he writes, "instead of spending your days trying to make me feel guilty over a few strips of bacon, you should put an end to these antics."
 It's only in his next letter that he reveals that he was conceived at Birkenau, though born fatherless in Paris three months after the liberation.